Red kangaroo: Taxonomy

-promoted Osphranter back to genus level, redefining the red kangaroo, among others, as species within the genus Osphranter.
+promoted Osphranter back to the genus level, redefining the red kangaroo, among others, as a species within the genus Osphranter.
 This was further supported by genetic analysis in 2019.

 Description

-This species is a very large kangaroo with long, pointed ears and a square shaped muzzle [snout/nose].
-They are sexually dimorphic as the males have short, red-brown fur, fading to pale buff below and on the limbs.
-Females are smaller than males and are blue-grey with a brown tinge, pale grey below, although arid zone females are coloured more like males.
+This species is a very large kangaroo with long, pointed ears and a square shaped muzzle (snout/nose).
+They are sexually dimorphic; males have short, red-brown fur, fading to pale buff below and on the limbs, while females are smaller than males and are blue-grey with a brown tinge and pale grey below, although arid zone females are coloured more like males.
 It has two forelimbs with small claws, two muscular hind-limbs, which are used for jumping, and a strong tail which is often used to create a tripod when standing upright.

-Males grow up to a head-and-body length of 1.3–1.6 m with a tail that adds a further 1.2 m to the total length and are referred to by Australians as "Big Reds".
+Males grow up to a head-and-body length of 1.3–1.6 m with a tail that adds a further 1.2 m to the total length.
+Adult males are referred to by Australians as "Big Reds".
 Females are considerably smaller, with a head-and-body length of 85–105 cm and tail length of 65–85 cm.
 Females can weigh from 18 to 40 kg, while males typically weigh about twice as much at 55 to 90 kg.
 The average red kangaroo stands approximately 1.5 m tall to the top of the head in upright posture.
 Large mature males can stand more than 1.8 m tall, with the largest confirmed one having been around 2.1 m tall and weighed 91 kg.

 The red kangaroo maintains its internal temperature at a point of homeostasis about 36 C using a variety of physical, physiological, and behavioural adaptations.
 These include having an insulating layer of fur, being less active and staying in the shade when temperatures are high, panting, sweating, and licking its forelimbs.
+They have an exceptional ability to survive in extreme temperatures using a cooling mechanism where they can increase their panting and sweating rates in high temperatures to cool their bodies.
+To survive in harsh conditions and conserve energy, red kangaroos can enter a state of torpor.
+Red kangaroos also have a high tolerance for consuming plants high in salt content, and can survive for long periods without water by reabsorbing water from their urine in the kidneys, minimizing water loss.
+They can go for extended periods without drinking, meeting moisture requirements from consumed vegetation.

 The red kangaroo's range of vision is approximately 300° (324° with about 25° overlap), due to the position of its eyes.